About the programme

 How are the courses organised over the two years?

 Europubhealth+ is a two year Master's course equivalent to 120 ECTS Credits.
-The first year concerns core competences in public health, and takes place either in Sheffield (in English) or Granada (in Spanish).
+The first year concerns core competences in public health, and takes place either in Sheffield or Dublin (in English), in Granada (in Spanish) or in Liège (in French).
 In the second year, students choose a specialisation.
 Courses are held in a different country: Poland, France, The Netherlands or Spain (except for students who spent their first year in Spain).
 An integration module brings all Europubhealth+ students together in Rennes at the end of each academic year (3 weeks).

 How are the modules assessed?

 Assessement methods and grading scales have been agreed upon by all members of the consortium.
-This is necessary for full recognition between year 1 and year 2 results and double diploma delivery.
-Assessment is divided into 3 stages:
+This is necessary for full recognition between year 1 and year 2 results and double degree delivery.
+Assessment is a blend of:

-- National assessment: Year 1 or year 2 institutions assess students during training modules in their institution, according to national or local official rules.
+- National assessment: Year 1 or Year 2 institutions assess students during training modules in their institution, according to national and local official rules.
 Expected minimum required standards have to be achieved for module validation.
-In case they are not achieved, complementary work and support will be given to achieve the required level and resit exams if necessary.
-Such a procedure does not disqualify a student from continuing on to another module.

 What are the different options?

-For your first year, you can choose either to go to the University of Sheffield, in the United Kingdom, or the Andalusian School of Public Health in Granada, Spain.
-During the second year, you can choose between 6 specialisations in Poland, France, The Netherlands or Spain.
+For your first year, you can choose to go either to the University College Dublin (Ireland), the University of Sheffield (United Kingdom), the Andalusian School of Public Health in Granada (Spain) or the University of Liège (Belgium).
+During the second year, you can choose between 7 specialisations in Poland, France, The Netherlands or Spain.
 The list of available courses in each institution can be found under the "Programme Description" tab of this website.

-The second year (or specialisation year) includes a mandatory placement and dissertation.
-They can be connected (or not) according to local rules and practices.
+The second year (or specialisation year) includes a mandatory placement and dissertation work which are linked to eachother according to local rules and practices.